JackToppen/TDA-Microscopy-Pipeline/README.md

 # Pipeline for quantifying cell patterning with TDA

-The pipeline consists of three modules: (1) segmentation; (2) discretization; and (3) topological data anaysis (TDA).
+The pipeline has been introduced in *Hartsock et al 2023* manuscript.
+It consists of three modules: (1) segmentation; (2) discretization; and (3) topological data anaysis (TDA).
 The pipeline's input is a collection of microscopy images and it main outputs are topological descriptors of multicellular patterns (persistence landscapes and average persistence landscapes).

 ### Microscopy data
 The `example image dataset` and the `complete microscopy dataset` used in *Hartsock